soleimani2020/01-R-and-D/core3/Deep_ML/Machine Learning/README.md

 # 📚 Machine Learning Projects Roadmap

 A structured collection of hands-on machine learning projects, organized by topic.
-Each project is labeled sequentially (P1, P2, ...) for clarity and progression.

 ---